The Burglar (1957 film): Plot

 A wealthy Philadelphia man's property is left to "Sister Sara", the leader of a spiritualist group.
 Part of the bequest is a jewelled necklace.

 To steal the jewels, Nat Harbin forms a gang that includes two men, Baylock and Dohmer, and Gladden, the daughter of his mentor.
 Gladden cases the estate, posing as a devotee of the spiritual group's work and eventually discovers where to find Sister Sara's safe.

 During the robbery, Harbin parks near the mansion.
 Two officers approach the thieves' car while Harbin's two cohorts hide nearby.
 Harbin tells the policemen that he has had car trouble and is waiting until morning when he can get help.
 The policemen leave.
 Harbin then enters through the mansion's window, opens the safe and takes the necklace.

 The thieves change their car's license plates and make their getaway.
 They are followed, however, by another car.
-At their hideout, Blaylock and Dohmer want to fence the necklace and get their share of the money.
-However, Harbin says that they have to wait until news of the robbery die down to increase the return they might get from a fence.
+At their hideout, Baylock and Dohmer want to fence the necklace and get their share of the money.
+However, Harbin says that they have to wait until news of the robbery dies down to increase the return they might get from a fence.
 One of the officers that talked to Harbin later makes an artist create a sketch of the suspected robber.

-At the gang's hideaway, Harbin tells Blaylock about his and Gladden's past.
+At the gang's hideaway, Harbin tells Baylock about his and Gladden's past.
 After an altercation with Dohmer, who lusts after Gladden, Harbin sends her off to Atlantic City to wait for him.

 When Gladden takes the train to Atlantic City, she is followed by a man.
 The man eventually approaches her, and the two strike up a relationship.
 In Philadelphia, Harbin meets Della, a woman who invites him to her apartment.
 Having fallen asleep, Harbin awakens to find her gone.
 Stepping outside, he sees her with the same man who has been getting close to Gladden, and hears the two conspiring about getting the necklace.